-The PhD Board, with members from the Department of Economics, the Department of Environmental Sciences, Informatics and Statistics and the Department of Management at Ca' Foscari University and by the CMCC and the OGS, is the main governing body for the PhD programme.
-The composition of the PhD Board can be found in the PHD programme's website (www.unive.it/phdclimatechange).
+The PhD Board, with members from the Department of Economics, the Department of Environmental Sciences, Informatics and Statistics and the Department of Management at Ca' Foscari University and by the CMCC and the OGS, is the main governing body for the PhD program.
+The composition of the PhD Board can be found in the PHD program's website (www.unive.it/phdclimatechange).

 The PhD Board meets periodically to take decisions about the organization and functioning of the PhD.

-Should you wish to submit any request/proposal/enquiry, please contact the PhD Secretariat, well in advance.
+Should you wish to submit any request/proposal/enquiry, please contact the PhD Secretariat.